howbizarre/thoughts/content/en/help.md

 ## Who am I?

->"I am a Front-end Senpai, who strictly follows the W3Code of Bushido!".
+>I am a Front-end Senpai, who strictly follows the W3Code of Bushido!.

 I like to use that phrase.
 Otherwise, I am **Kosta** and together with my family, I work and live in **Sofia**, **Bulgaria**.